MicrosoftDocs/office-developer-client-docs/docs/outlook/auxiliary/fbblock_1.md

  _m_tmStart_

 > The start time for the block, expressed in relative time.
-For more information, see [How to: Use relative time to access free/busy data](how-to-use-relative-time-to-access-free-busy-data.md).
+For more information, see [Use relative time to access free/busy data](how-to-use-relative-time-to-access-free-busy-data.md).

  _m_tmEnd_